djvill/APLS/doc/how-to-use/view-transcript.md

 {% include screengrab.html src="transcript/permalink-hover.png" %}

-This will update the URL in the address bar and highlight the line/word in the transcript body:
+This will update the URL in the address bar and highlight the <span class="layer">utterance</span>/<span class="layer">word</span> in the transcript body:

 {% include screengrab.html src="transcript/permalink-utterance.png" %}

+Permalinks can be useful for sharing with collaborators, bookmarking noteworthy moments in an interview, or [sending corrections to corpus maintainers]({{ '/doc/citing-contributing#contributing-back' | relative_url }}).
+You can also figure out [where an <span class="layer">utterance</span> begins and ends](#turns-and-utterances) by creating an utterance permalink, since this highlights the entire <span class="layer">utterance</span>:

+{% include screengrab.html src="transcript/permalink-utterance-long.png" %}

 {: .under-the-hood}
 > A permalink ID is not a random string of characters!